pakerfeldt/node-red-contrib-fermentation-controller/README.md

 # Fermentation Controller

+ℹ️ Please [read the guide on how to get started](https://github.com/pakerfeldt/node-red-contrib-fermentation-controller/discussions/2) - feel free to comment, ask questions or suggest improvements as well!

 ## Overview
 This node manages the fermentation process by controlling temperature, tracking time, and monitoring gravity to progress through various fermentation steps.
 The node ensures accurate execution of multi-step fermentation profiles based on specific time and gravity goals.